Beamanator/Just-To-Learn/node/fb-auth-tut-ninja/README.md

         - `/functions` holds firebase functions code
             - `index.js` is where all functions go
     - add function to create admin role custom claim on user
+- hook up firebase function to add custom claim to user profile
+    - also show / hide ui based on admin custom claim